gbayer-1/AZMLND_Capstone_Project/README.md

     "enable_early_stopping": True,
 }
 ```
+I chose the 20 min experiment time out, to ensure a completed run before the provided virtual machine times out.
+The AutoML run will use up to 5 cores in parallel (`max_concurrent_iterations`).
+I also enabled the early stopping policy, which will stop a run if there is no improvement after 31 iterations.
+The primary metric to evaluate the best model I chose `accuracy`.
+This is the most straightforward metric to judge a classification task.
+Since the target values are quite balanced in the dataset I don't expect much problems with the precision of the resulting model.
+Nevertheless, while evaluating the results of this run, I'm going to pay close attention to the confusion matrix and precison scores as well.
+I'm using a 5-fold crossvalidation, since the dataset is very small and with crossvalidation the whole dataset is used to train the model.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?